-The Bank is developing its climate risk capabilities across its businesses, by prioritising sectors, portfolios and counterparties with the highest impacts.
-The Bank continues to make progress in enhancing its climate risk capabilities, and recognise it is a long-term iterative process.
+The Bank continues to develop its climate risk capabilities across businesses, by prioritising sectors, portfolios and counterparties with the highest impacts, and recognises that this is a long-term iterative process.
+This includes increasing coverage and incorporating mature data, climate analytics, frameworks and tools, as well as responding to emerging industry best practice and climate risk regulations as well as reflecting on how climate risk continues to evolve in the real world, and improving how the Bank embeds climate risk factors into strategic planning, transactions and decision-making across its businesses.

-This includes updating the approach to reflect how the risks associated with climate change continue to evolve in the real world, and maturing how the Bank embed climate risk factors into strategic planning, transactions and decision making across its businesses.
-The Bank's climate risk approach is aligned to its Group-wide risk management framework and three lines of defence model, which sets out how it identifies, assesses and manages its risks.
-The details of the three lines of defence framework has been explained in the Corporate Governance report.
+The Bank's climate risk approach is aligned to the Group-wide risk management framework and three lines of defence model, which sets out how the Bank identifies, assesses and manages its risks.
+For further details of the three lines of defence framework, please refer to the Statement of corporate governance practices.